Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 $8–10/mo

 US Mobile Light sits at $10/mo — well under the $20 ceiling — but earns its place here for two things the others don't offer: taxes are included in the advertised price, and you choose which network to run on.
-Unlike Mint and Tello, the price you see is the price you pay — no extra $2–4 in regulatory fees at checkout.
+Unlike Mint and Tello, the price you see is the price you pay.
 US Mobile brands its three networks as Warp (Verizon), Light Speed (T-Mobile), and Dark Star (AT&T) — pick the one with the best coverage in your area.

 The trade-off is data — 2GB is the floor, and there's no hotspot.
 This is a Wi-Fi-first plan.
-For users who just need reliable coverage with a recognizable network and taxes already baked in, it's hard to beat at $10.
+Pay annually and the effective rate drops to $8/mo.

 Best for

-Wi-Fi-first users who want network choice — especially on Verizon — with no hidden fees.
+Wi-Fi-first users who want network choice — especially on Verizon — with no hidden fees at checkout.

 Quick comparison